A raspberry martini is the perfect drink for Valentine’s Day. Make this awesome cocktail for your special someone and score major brownie points.

 You don’t have to source a bunch of ingredients to make my raspberry martini either.
 The vodka is the expensive buy, but even that was only $9 and I know I’ll use it again in another cocktail.
 Fresh lime juice and simple syrup to cut the tartness of the raspberries is pretty much all that’s in it.
 You can either buy simple syrup or you can make your own at home, it’s really easy and cheap too.

-Just boil equal amounts of water and sugar until the sugar is dissolved, then let it cool.
+To make a simple syrup, just boil equal amounts of water and sugar, stirring occasionally until the sugar is dissolved.
+Be sure to allow it to cool completely before using it.
 I love adding flavorings to it after the boiling stage.
 So feel free to steep some fresh herbs, cinnamon or lemon in it.
 Try adding the flavored syrups to sparkling water for a really refreshing summer drink!

 Raspberry martini with simple syrup and lime juice